polettix/Template-Perlish/README.md

     is useful when the same template has to be used multiple times, so the compilation can be done one time only.

-    You can turn off checking using the c<no\_check> optional parameter and passing a true value.
+    You can turn off checking using the `no_check` optional parameter and passing a true value.
 The check will be performed upon the first usage of the compiled form though.

     Returns a hash containing, among the rest, a text version of the template transformed into Perl code.